November 2025 water system flushing

 While the water is not turned off during the flushing process, temporary water interruptions may occur and your water pressure could be low for periods of time.
 Every effort will be made to ensure that water quality is not affected, but some turbidity and higher than normal chlorine concentrations may be present for short periods of time.
 Running your tap briefly should clear this up.

-Residents are advised to have additional water storage for urgent use during this time.
+Residents are advised to have additional water storage for urgent use whilst flushing is occurring in their water system.

 Reminder: it is recommended that people with compromised immune systems ensure their drinking water is boiled, filtered or distilled.